 EPCOT has the highest park capacity, and under normal circumstances, it can hold as many as 100,000 or slightly more.
-That of course is not happening right now, and it’s estimated that Disney is letting in only 20-30% of the normal capacity.
+That of course is not happening right now, and Disney has announced they are limiting it to only 35% of the normal capacity.

 From what we’ve seen ourselves, EPCOT isn’t even hitting that threshold and is under 20,000 on most days.

 As in the other parks, not everything is open in EPCOT, so expect some closures while visiting during this period.
 Some of the attractions are still closed (though very few), entertainment options are scarce, and even many of the restaurants in World Showcase have yet to open their doors.

 EPCOT Festivals Still Going On